clicon/clixon-docs/backend.rst

 Logging and debugging
 ^^^^^^^^^^^^^^^^^^^^^

-At debug, the backend can be run in the foreground and with debug flags:
+In case of debugging, the backend can be run in the foreground and with debug flags:
 ::

    clixon_backend -FD 1

-Logging is done on syslog.
+Logging is by default on syslog.
 Alternatively, logging can be made on a file using the `-l` option:
 ::

    clixon_backend -lf<file>